 Can you be alone without being lonely?
 Or lonely without being alone?
 I would say yes on both counts.
 Google gives this as the primary definition of lonely: “sad because one has no friends or company.”
 A secondary definition is “without companions; solitary.”

 For both definitions “alone” is listed as a synonym.
 Google’s definition of alone is: “having no one else present.”

 Loneliness has a certain emotional charge and judgment attached to it.
-Aloneness, on the other hand, is more an objective observation about the immediate social environment.
+Aloneness, on the other hand, is more of an objective observation about the immediate social environment.
 Being alone also has a temporariness to it; you can stop being alone by walking into a space where there are other people.
 Loneliness, though, can be a persistent state of mind, and changing it requires mental adjustment rather than simply changing the environment.

 Loneliness can easily be triggered by falling into the trap of comparing one’s own life circumstances to others.
 I’m usually able to avoid this particular trap, but it still lurks around in the background sometimes.

 There’s also the issue of feeling lonely while around people.
 Being around others and feeling completely disconnected can be a strong reminder of my level of isolation.
 I’m not anxious and I’m not worried about what others think; I just feel like an alien life form with no shared language of meaning or experience.
 That kind of loneliness isn’t eased by being around people; in fact, the more contact there is, the worse it gets.
 I only feel better when I’ve settled back into my cave.
 More alone, yet less lonely.